Skip to content

 Merkur 23c Review (180 long- handle)- Light, Long and Mild

-I used this razor for shaving after using and reviewing the Mühle R41, which is such a different razor than the Merkur 23c.
+I used this razor for shaving after reviewing the Mühle R41 (aggressive), which is such a different razor than the Merkur 23c.
 They’re worlds apart, and I had to adjust my mindset and shaving style quite considerably.

 The 23C also holds a spot in the Best Merkur Safety Razors recommendations article for its mild nature and long handle.

-Let’s delve into who the Merkur 23c might be best suited for and give you some facts, shaving experience, and opinions.
+Let’s delve into who the Merkur 23c might be best suited for and give you some features, shaving experience, and opinions.

 You’ll find this type of safety razor is the ideal tool for beginners getting started with wet shaving with safety razors.
-One of the main reasons for this is its mild aggressiveness which gives a beginner room to learn to shave with safety razors without cutting themselves too much.
+One of the main reasons for this is–its mild nature (small blade gap and blade exposure), which gives beginners room to learn to shave with safety razors without cutting themselves so easily.

-• Double-edged – You can shave with this razor on both sides and use double edged razors in the head.
+• Double-edged – You can shave with this razor on both sides and use doubleedged razors on the head.
 DE razors are the most commonly used.

 • Closed comb – The bottom section of the razor head has a row of carvings/grooves; underneath, it’s flat, which makes it safer and easier to use than open combs.
 It may not be best for those with dense and thick growth.